jasewhatson/metcash-web-service/README.md

 **Validation** for the /pricing JSON payload is done via the _gin_ package and will result in an 'HTTP/1.1 400 Bad Request' response if there are any errors in the provided in the JSON payload such as syntax or wrong data type.
 Also if the value for _standardprice_ is provided as null or zero, 'HTTP/1.1 400 Bad Request' is returned.
 This is tested in the unit test _TestPostPricingInvalid_

+## Need clarification on requirements

-From the requirements doc, _If a price already exists for this product and is not in the API call it should be deleted_
+From the requirements doc, it says _'If a price already exists for this product and is not in the API call it should be deleted'_

 I am not sure what is meant by this.
 It should be deleted from where?
-If this is required, can you please clarify what is meant by this so I can add it to the project?
+If this is required in my implementation, can you please clarify what is meant by this so I can add it to the project?
 Thanks